Greater Katy: Economy

-Several corporations are headquartered in the Greater Katy area.
+Several corporations and employers are headquartered in the Greater Katy area.

-As of 2014, within the area, the Katy Independent School District, having about 8,000 employees, is the largest employer.
+As of 2014, within the area, the Katy Independent School District (a school district), having about 8,000 employees, is the largest employer.
 BP America, with about 7,000 employees, is the second largest.

-Igloo Corporation is headquartered west of Katy in unincorporated Waller County.
+Igloo Products is headquartered west of Katy in unincorporated Waller County.
 Academy Sports and Outdoors has its corporate offices and product distribution center in unincorporated western Harris County.

 In 2008 KBR announced that a new office facility would appear at the intersection of the Grand Parkway and Interstate 10 in unincorporated western Harris County, Texas, between Houston and Katy.
 The new complex would have been be in close proximity to the Energy Corridor area of Houston.
 KBR planned to continue to have a corporate presence in Downtown.
 In December KBR said that it would not continue with the plans due to a weakened economy.
 In 2015 the former KBR property was sold to a development company, and has now become a Costco.

 The Katy Area Economic Development Council serves as the economic development organization for the area.
 Founded in 2003, the Katy Area Economic Development Council’s (Katy Area EDC) mission is to establish the Katy area as the premier location for families and businesses through planned economic growth and economic development.
 Since its inception, the Katy Area EDC has grown to over 210 members, has a budget of $900,000 and has assisted in the creation of over 16,200 jobs and more than $2.5 billion in capital investment.
 Katy Area EDC is a full-service private, non-profit, 501 (c) 6 economic development corporation.

 Government and infrastructure

+Harris County Sheriff's Office patrols areas of unincorporated areas of Harris County.

 Harris County Leadership Academy (formerly Delta Boot Camp), a juvenile correctional facility of the Harris County Juvenile Probation Department, is in Harris County near Katy.
 It is located on a 14 acre plot of land in the northwestern portion of the county, in proximity to the Sharp Road and the Katy-Hockley Road Cutoff intersection.
 The juvenile boot camp, scheduled to open in November 1999, was originally scheduled to be located in proximity to Barker Cypress Road and south of Interstate 10.
 It had a price of $2 million, with most of the money coming from federal grants and $500,000 coming from taxpayers.
 It had survived a lawsuit filed by residents of the area surrounding its current northwest Harris location.

 Harris Health System, formerly Harris County Hospital District (the county's hospital district), operates the Danny Jackson Health Center in the Bear Hunter Plaza in Greater Katy.
 Prior to Jackson's opening, the designated public health center was the Northwest Health Center in Houston.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center, Houston.
 Fort Bend County does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.